NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 As an example, consider the setup from :numref:`sat_sim_roll_pitch_yaw`.
-Add the rig option, and do not set the image size, focal length, and optical center on the command line, as those are set by the rig.
+Add the rig option, and do not set the image size, focal length, and optical center on the command line, as those are set by the rig configuration.

 The produced image and camera file names will include the sensor name, before the image/camera extension.
 Example::